A r t i c l e s

 - “Joseph Breintnall’s Walk Down Market Street,” panel presentation, MLA 2017, Philadelphia.
 Panel Title: Philadelphia Stories.

 Summary: I built Wikipedia pages for a Philadelphian named Joseph Breintnall, who collaborated with Benjamin Franklin on a series of essays called “The Busy-Body.”
 This presentation focused on the utility of such digital exercises as pedagogical tools.

 - Chair.
 “The Politics of Invocation,” forum LLC, Early American Group.
 MLA Philadelphia 2017.
 Link to Panel Page, MLA Program 2017

 - “Quakerism and American Literature, 1650-1865,” curated talk and archival presentation given at Haverford College, Quaker & Special Collections, 2016.

 - “The Shades of Melville’s Silence: Religious Hearing in Moby-Dick.”
-Paper delivered at the 10th International Melville Conference (Melville in a Global Context), Tokyo, June 2015.
+Panel paper, the 10th International Melville Conference (Melville in a Global Context), Tokyo, June 2015.

-Summary: Part of a panel on Nature and Narrative, my presentation explores significant moments of silence in Moby-Dick that are inflected by the novel’s engagement with Quakerism and Quaker traditions of religious silence.
-I argue that the Quaker stillness invites us to reconsider the relationship between the body, community, religion and the natural environment in Moby-Dick.
+Summary: My paper explored significant moments of silence in Moby-Dick that are inflected by the novel’s engagement with Quakerism and Quaker traditions of religious silence.